 Filter Codes associated with files can be compared with internally-stored Filter Codes to help determine whether a given file is relevant to a receiver.
 The @dwFilterCode attribute is a concatenated list of all Filter Codes for application-related files that shall be available during the containing distribution window.
 The Filter Codes in the @dwFilterCode attribute can be compared with the Filter Codes stored in the receiver to help the receiver determine whether to tune to (i.e. activate content reception on the corresponding BS/LCT channel during) a given distribution window instance.
 When one or more Filter Codes in the @dwFilterCode attribute match one or more internally-stored Filter Codes, then the receiver can determine that at least one file is relevant with respect to personalization.
-When no Filter Codes are associated with a distribution window and download application-related files.
+When no Filter Codes are associated with a distribution window instance (i.e., absence of @dwFilterCode attribute and/or there are no internally-stored Filter Codes available in the receiver) the receiver can nonetheless participate in the distribution window and download application-related files.
 However, the use of Filter Codes can optimize receiver memory space by avoiding storing irrelevant material, thus allowing more space for relevant material.